jessicarush/react-notes/hooks.md

 ## useCallback

+> Note: useCallback will be obsolete with the release of React 19 and the new React Compiler.

 Call [useCallback](https://react.dev/reference/react/useCallback#usecallback) at the top level of your component to cache a function definition between re-renders (until its dependencies change).
 It should only be used as a performance optimization.

 ```javascript